drclaireslee/drclaireslee.github.io/README.md

 # Dr Claire S. Lee Official Website
 This is the official repository for Dr. Claire Lee's website.
 The other repository is meant for a class project, so you can ignore that.
-This repo will contain all of the information needed for the website, which is hosted on Github Pages and will be frontend only.
+This repo will contain all of the information needed for the website, which is hosted on Github Pages and is frontend only.

 # Get Started
 To edit this website, clone this repository to your machine.
 Then switch to the client directory and run the following command